Mom’s Picks: Top 10 Best Lightweight Strollers

 The one-hand recline is very deep but doesn’t go to the flat position that’s why it’s recommended from 3 months.
 The adjustable leg rest together with a full recline provides a pretty comfortable napping space.

 The high-performance wheels together with all-wheel suspension provide a smooth ride (for an umbrella stroller).
 The fold requires both hands, but it’s your regular umbrella fold.
-On the bright side, there is a standing fold, auto lock, and a carry strap for easy traveling.
-There is NO travel system option.

 This buggy is not cheap retailing for around $279.
 I would like to see a $50 drop in price to make it more competitive with new models on the market.

-Recently, it was completely redesigned.
+For 2018 it got completely redesigned.
 There are too many updates to list here, but one thing I really like is that the sides of the seat are much wider now so your child will have much better side support.

-For all updates check out my full review of UPPAbaby G-Luxe »
+For all updates check out my full review of UPPAbaby G-Luxe 2018 »

 Pros: adjustable leg rest, large canopy, deep recline, nice padding, larger wheels, standing fold, flip-flop-friendly brake, easy compact fold, tall handlebars.